 Existing ExCBs/ExTLs seeking to include IEC 60079-1, IEC 60079-2, IEC 60079-7, IEC 60079-11, IEC 60079-18, IEC TS 60079-46, ISO 80079-36 and ISO 80079-37 within their scope would be treated under existing scope extension approaches requiring a scope extension assessment and ballot voting by the ExMC.

-Additionally to b), the ExCBs and ExTLs shall require addition of ‘Gaseous Hydrogen Fueling Stations’ to their scope, based on:
+In addition to b), the ExCBs and ExTLs shall require addition of ‘Gaseous Hydrogen Fueling Stations’ to their scope, based on:

 Completed F-011 “ExTL/ExCB Capability Declaration” scope extension form submitted to the IECEx Secretariat, also declaring that they have staff resources with a thorough understanding of ISO/TR 15916 along with the ISO 19880 Parts of Standards, relating to Equipment and Components of hydrogen dispensing systems, eg Parts 1 (relevant clauses), Part 3 and Part 5 of ISO 19880 .

+ExCB/ExTL shall also develop and submit their written procedure based on OD 290, especially if it is related to the assessment of the gaseous hydrogen dispensers as an assembly (annex A of OD 290)

 Assessment by an IECEx Assessor(s) shall be covered during the next scheduled IECEx assessment (annual assessment / mid-term assessment or re-assessment, whichever occurs first).

 NOTE: IECEx OD 280 sets out requirements for ExCBs and ExTLs seeking to include ISO 80079-36 and ISO 80079-37 within their scope.